Tax Deductions

 Who Can Use Form 8995?

-• Certain estates and trusts
+• Eligible estates and trusts with such income.

-When Is Form 8995 Required?
+When Is Form 8995 Required Even Without a Business?

 Important Notes